iJKTen/punions-server/README.md

 }
 ```
 ### Response
-Updated players are broadcast to all the players in the game.
+Broadcast the following response to all the players

 ```
 {